Categories: News

 Wolff, a source said, is attempting to convince the White House to grant him access for the book.
 A few weeks ago, he was seen having lunch at the fading Manhattan media power lunch joint Michael's with special counselor to the president Kellyanne Conway, which turned heads even at a restaurant known for star sightings.

-Wolff recently published piece in the Hollywood Reporter, which referenced the lunch and reflected on Conway’s role as a media lightning rod.
+Wolff recently published a piece in the Hollywood Reporter, which referenced the lunch and reflected on Conway’s role as a media lightning rod.
 “If Donald Trump is going to war with the media — if he is to continue his war — Kellyanne Conway will be both his general and, likely, his cannon fodder,” Wolff wrote.

-Days after the election, Wolff also published largely flattering profile of Steve Bannon, Trump’s chief strategist who has taken center stage in the new administration.
+Days after the election, Wolff also published a largely flattering profile of Steve Bannon, Trump’s chief strategist who has taken center stage in the new administration.

 Wolff did not return multiple requests for comment.